bautimercado/bautimercado/README.md

 - 🌱 A **DevOps** by day, a **Full-Stack Developer** by night.

-- 🐧​ Btw i use GNU/Linux.
+- 🐧​ BTW i use GNU/Linux.

 - 📫 My contact information is **mercadob267@gmail.com**.